bingqian0328/Java-brickgame-refactoring-coursework/README.md

 # Implemented and working properly
 ### 1. New Block Types: Flash Block and Hide Paddle Block

-In this game, two new types of blocks are created,Flash Block and Hide Paddle Block.
+In this game, two new types of blocks are created in Block class,Flash Block and Hide Paddle Block.
 It adds strategic depth and surprises to the gameplay.
 These blocks bring unique effects that can significantly impact the course of the game.

 #### Flash Block